What is IEEE 1394?

 The second type of cable built to IEEE 1394 standards contains two pairs of wires with two wires in each strand.
 Connectors that only allow for data uploads and downloads contain two twisted wire pairs and four wires.

 Both types of IEEE 1394 cables are allowed to be up to 4.5 meters or 15 feet long.
-Cables and cable chains can be connected using a bus bridge.
+Cables and cable chains can be connected using a bus bridge that is even longer.

 IEEE 1394.1 outlines the standard for high performance serial bus bridges.
 These bridges link separate buses or cable networks.

 IEEE 1394.3 outlines the data communication protocol for peer-to-peer data transport.
 This covers the method of two devices sharing information without using a computer as an intermediary, such as when images from a camera are sent directly to a printer.